|

 In

-supporting today's employees we need to include both traditional and
+supporting today's employees, we need to include both traditional

-nontraditional modes of leadership.
-The old command-and-control styles
+and nontraditional modes of leadership.
+The old command-and-control

-are being replaced by coach-and-collaborate systems.
-Involving our team
+styles are being replaced by coach-and-collaborate systems.
+Involving

-in solving challenges has many benefits including employee ownership,
+our team in solving challenges has many benefits including employee

-professional growth, and job satisfaction.
-The session looks at why
+ownership, professional growth, and job satisfaction.
+The session

 2 hours (return to topic menu)